blindfuchskatz/bank_account_monitor/README.md

 ### *Start bank_account_monitor_sdk*

 Enter the project root directory and execute the following command.
-This will start the SDK and mount the project root directory into the SDK.
+This will start the SDK and mount the project root directory in the SDK.

         ./run_sdk.sh

 ### *Execute Bank Account Monitor*

-To execute the Bank Account Monitor we need the to place the following files in the [analyze](./analyze/) directory.
+To execute the Bank Account Monitor we need to place the following files in the [analyze](./analyze/) directory.

 1. bank account statement file
 2. sort rule file
 3. configuration file

 It is assumed that the bank account statement file is provided by the user.
-Check the release notes in the git tags which banks are supported.
+Check the release notes in the Git tags which banks are supported.

 The following sections describe how to create the sort rule file, the available presentation options of the categorized transactions and how to configure the Bank Account Monitor.
 Finally there is a brief explanation of how to execute the Bank Account Monitor.